ChatGPT's new Canvas feature

 Canvas is based on OpenAI’s GPT-4o model.
 As such, you can choose “ChatGPT 4o with Canvas” in the model picker to actively trigger the feature.
 However, OpenAI also created a Canvas to automatically launch based on the prompt.
 If you ask ChatGPT to write a blog post, for example, the Canvas is supposed to open.
 (You can also ask ChatGPT to open the Canvas for you.)
 OpenAI says it’s also trained the feature to avoid launching when you ask ChatGPT for help with things that probably don’t need such a complicated editing process.

 Of course, you can turn to ChatGPT for help whenever writer's block hits.
 You can highlight individual words, sentences, or paragraphs, and while you have access to formatting options like bold, italics, and heading size, you can also click on Ask ChatGPT to query your selection.
 I typed “hello” at the end of my text, highlighted it, and asked ChatGPT if the word was out of place.
-Instead of giving me an answer, ChatGPT simply deleted the word and said it “removed the word ‘hello’ that seemed out of place.”
+Instead of giving me an answer, ChatGPT simply deleted the word and said it “removed the word ‘hello’ that looked out of place.”

 When your canvas is set to write text (as opposed to code), there are five main ChatGPT shortcuts that you'll find in the bottom right corner of the window: